-If tenured faculty members receive two consecutive annual performance reviews that indicate serious deficiencies or if on a single evaluation they have been found to have "egregious deficiencies" requiring immediate remediation, they must undergo a professional review.
+If tenured faculty members receive two consecutive annual performance reviews that indicate serious deficiencies in one or more areas, or if on a single evaluation they have been found to have "egregious deficiencies" requiring immediate remediation in one or more areas, they must undergo a professional review.
 When serious and mitigating circumstances exist for faculty members who would otherwise be required to undergo professional review, department or division chairs may request in writing from their Deans or directors approval of an exemption from the professional review process, with final approval of the Provost and notification of the President.
 The purposes of performance reviews will be to identify and acknowledge patterns of seriously deficient performance, to create plans of action to eliminate these deficiencies, and to monitor the progress of faculty members as they implement their Professional Development Plans.